Definitions and Interpretation

 (6.1.4) In the case of a monthly payment plan, disable any link to a streaming video pending the Client bringing payments up to date;

-(6.1.5) In the case of a monthly payment plan, in the event that an instalment falls overdue for more than 28 days, the Client loses its right to pay by instalments and the Company is at liberty to call in and, if necessary, commence debt recovery proceedings in respect of the entire balance of sums due.
+(6.1.5) In the case of a monthly payment plan, in the event that an installment falls overdue for more than 28 days, the Client loses its right to pay by installments and the Company is at liberty to call in and, if necessary, commence debt recovery proceedings in respect of the entire balance of sums due.

 7. Access and Facilities

-(7.1) Save for actual filming, most of the work undertaken by the Company shall be completed remotely from the Company’s own premises.
+(7.1) Save for actual filming, most of the work undertaken by The Company shall be completed remotely from the Company’s own premises.
 However, on occasion, the Company may require onsite access to the Client’s Premises or other third party locations under the Client’s control.
-The Client shall allow The Company such access to such premises as is necessary to carry out the Services, provided that (unless agreed specifically to the contrary and due to a specific need (e.g. lighting)) the Client shall only be obliged to afford such access during its Business Hours.
+The Client shall allow The Company such access to the such premises as is necessary to carry out the Services provided that (unless agreed specifically to the contrary and due to a specific need (e.g. lighting)the Client shall only be obliged to afford such access during its Business Hours.

 8. Intellectual Property

 (8.2) Unless agreed to the contrary between the Client and the Company, Deliverables may only be permitted for use on websites, online and general offline marketing purposes.
-This may, however, be dependent on Third Party licensing rules where limited commercial use applies.
-Deliverables cannot be used for broadcast (including, but not limited to: television, cinema or radio) use unless agreed in writing between the Client and the Company, and any relevant additional Third Party licences paid for by the Client.
+This is also dependent on Third Party licensing rules.
+Deliverables cannot be used for broadcast, television, cinema or radio use unless agreed in writing between the Client and the Company, and any relevant additional Third Party licences paid for by the Client.
 The Client and the Company hereby agree that such use shall only be permitted by the Company subject to the agreement of additional licencing terms under a separate contract.

 (8.3) Clients paying on a monthly payment plan will only be given a streaming link to the Deliverables pending payment in full over the course of the plan.
-Unless agreed to the contrary between the Client and the Company, the Company will be at liberty to remove any streaming link 7 days after the payment of the last instalment and deliver to the Client a digital copy of the Deliverables.
+Unless agreed to the contrary between the Client and the Company, the Company will be at liberty to remove any streaming link 7 days after the payment of the last installment and deliver to the Client a digital copy of the Deliverables to download.
 The Client should take steps to host the Deliverable elsewhere and redirect any links to where they choose to host the file.
-In the event the Client wishes to continue to use the Company’s online streaming, they should contact the Company within 7 days of payment of the last instalment as continued hosting may be available as a separate chargeable service.
+In the event the Client wishes to continue to use the Company’s online streaming, they should contact the Company within 7 days of payment of the last installment, as continued hosting may be available as a separate chargeable service.